 Anthony loves to throw a good party, travel, collect art, write, and answer the question: Where the heck is Saskatchewan and why do you live there?
 He was inducted into the University of Saskatchewan’s Wall of Honour in 2011 and in 2014 was named Citizen of the Year for his community, charitable and professional pursuits in his home city of Saskatoon, Saskatchewan.

 I would wager a hefty amount that if you sat in a room with a dozen published writers and asked the same question, you’d get a dozen different answers.
 I’m grateful for that because I think it sends a hopeful message to new/beginning writers that there isn’t just one way to make this happen.

 J. Kent Messum is an author & musician who always bets on the underdog.
 His debut novel ‘Bait’ was published in Autumn 2013 by Penguin Books and won the Arthur Ellis Award for ‘Best First Novel’ in 2014.
-His second novel ‘Husk’ is due to be published in 2015.
+His second novel ‘Husk’ was published in 2015.